-Still looking for the right gift for your valentine?
-Think different.
-Think memory.
+Are you still looking for the right gift for your valentine?
+Fancy splurging on your loved one with something like these $1000 gift ideas?
+Or perhaps you want to get them something a bit different, something a bit more personal.
+Think about memory.
 Think lasting.
 Flowers are lovely but last for a week.
 Chocolates are delicious but they don’t last long, either.

 How about something very special that does last?

 Hey, you’re reading an article on the Henry’s site.
 That presupposes an